-Glazed pineapple-coconut cake is favorite recipe we've relied on in our family for years.
-This cake acts like a square but looks like a cake, but whatever you choose to call it, it whips up quickly.
+Glazed pineapple-coconut cake is a favorite recipe we've relied on in our family for years.
+We make this cake anytime we need a quick cake and don't want to have to make any frosting.
+This cake acts like a square but looks like a cake, but whatever you choose to call it, it whips up quickly and tastes delicious.

 This cake is lovely and moist and has intriguing flavor notes, interspersed as it is with pineapple and coconut.
-Icing it is a snap because you simply pour hot glaze over the warm cake as soon as you remove it from the oven--no having to wait until your cake cools before you can frost it.
+Icing it is a snap because you simply pour hot glaze over the warm cake as soon as you remove it from the oven—no need to wait until your cake cools before you can frost it!

 - 1 cup sugar